VolkanSah/GPT-Security-Best-Practices/README.md

 When deploying your web application, ensure that you use HTTPS to encrypt the communication between the client and the server, preventing man-in-the-middle attacks.

 6. Limit API request rate
-To prevent abuse of your ChatGPT API key and control costs, implement rate-limiting on your server-side code.
-This will limit the number of requests made to the ChatGPT API within a specified time frame.
+To prevent abuse of your GPT API key and control costs, implement rate-limiting on your server-side code.
+This will limit the number of requests made to the GPT API within a specified time frame.

 Back-end (PHP)
 ```php